Angiofibroma: Fibrous papules

+Pearly penile papules

-Pearly penile papules are also termed hirsuties coronae glandis, papillae coronae glandis, papillomatosis corona penis, corona capillitii, and hirsutoid papillomas.
+Pearly penile papules are also termed papillae coronae glandis and hirsutoid papillomas.
+The condition of having such papules or papillae is called hirsuties papillaris coronae glandis or papillomatosis coronae glandis or papillomatosis coronae penis.
 These lesions develop in up to 30% of males during their puberty or, less commonly, early adulthood.
 They typically occur as numerous white-colored to skin-colored papules located circumferentially around the corona of the penis or, less commonly, the ventromedial aspect of the corona near the penis's frenulum.
 (Vestibular papillomatosis, also named hirsutoid vulvar papillomas, vulvar squamous papillomatosis, micropapillomatosis labialis, and squamous vestibular micropapilloma, is the female equivalent of pearly penile papules in men.
 It has not been formally termed an angiofibroma.)

+Periungual angiofibromas

 Periungual angiofibromas are also termed Koenen's tumors, periungual fibromas, and subungual fibromas.
 In addition, these tumors were formerly regarded as a type of acral angiofibroma (see below description).
 These lesions present as multiple nodules or tumors under multiple finger and/or toe nails of individuals with tuberous sclerosis or in one case the Birt-Hogg-Dube syndrome.
 Periungual angiofibromas have also been reported to occur in individuals that do not have these genetic diseases.
 Periungual angiofibromas tumors can be highly mutilating finger/toe-nail lesions.

+Oral fibromas

 Oral fibromas are also termed irritation fibromas, focal fibrous hyperplasia, and traumatic fibromas.
 These lesions are nodules that occur on the buccal mucosa (i.e. mucous membranes lining the cheeks and back of the lips) or lateral tongue.
 They may be irritating or asymptomatic and are the most common tumor-like lesions in the oral cavity.
 Oral fibromas are not neoplasms; they are hyperplastic (i.e. overgrowth) reactions of fibrous tissue to local trauma or chronic irritation.

+Nasopharyngeal angiofibromas

 Nasopharyngeal angiofibromas, also termed juvenile nasopharyngeal angiofibromas, fibromatous hamartomas, or angiofibromatous hamartoma of the nasal cavity, are large benign tumors (average size 5.9 cm in one study) that develop almost exclusively in males aged 9 to 36 years old.
 They commonly arise in the nasopharynx (i.e. upper part of the throat that lies behind the nose) and typically have attachments to the sphenopalatine foramen, clivus, and/or root of the pterygoid processes of the sphenoid bone.
 These tumors may expand into various other nearby structures including the cranial cavity.
 Nasopharyngeal angiofibromas are highly vascularized tumors consisting of fibroblasts (i.e. connective tissue cells) in a dense collagen matrix (i.e. tissue background).
 Studies have suggested that these tumors are due to the expression of male sex hormones (i.e. androgens and progesterones), genetic factors, molecular alterations (i.e. changes in the normal characteristics of cells that lead to abnormal cell growth), and/or human papillomavirus infection.